Benefits of Modular Clean Rooms

 - By eliminating concerns associated with impurities like dust and moisture, they allow operators to make accuracy and efficiency the priority.

-- With them, researchers can create a micro or mini-environment around their product.
+- Researchers can create a micro or mini-environment around their product.
 For example, they can contain leaks by creating an environment of constant positive pressure.

 - All the air handling and filtration equipment modules are built into the modular room ceiling.